ucbi/uniform/guides/introduction/Getting Started.md

 Next, create a [Blueprint](Uniform.Blueprint.html) module.
-It will contain all of the details for how `mix uniform.eject` should behave whenever you tell it to eject a specific application.
+It will contain all of the details for how `mix uniform.eject` should behave whenever you tell it to eject a specific app.

 ```elixir
 defmodule MyApp.Uniform.Blueprint do